dmlc/dmlc.github.io/_posts/2016-12-14-GPU-accelerated-xgboost.markdown

 ![](https://github.com/dmlc/web-data/raw/master/xgboost/gpu/yahooltr_xeon_titan.png)

 ## How does it work?
-The xgboost algorithm requires scanning across gradient/hessian values and using these partial sums to evaluate the quality of splits at every possible split in the training set.
-The GPU xgboost algorithm makes use of fast parallel prefix sum operations to scan through all possible splits as well as parallel radix sorting to repartition data.
+The XGBoost algorithm requires scanning across gradient/hessian values and using these partial sums to evaluate the quality of splits at every possible split in the training set.
+The GPU XGBoost algorithm makes use of fast parallel prefix sum operations to scan through all possible splits as well as parallel radix sorting to repartition data.
 It builds a decision tree for a given boosting iteration one level at a time, processing the entire dataset concurrently on the GPU.

 The algorithm also switches between two modes.
 The first mode processes node groups in interleaved order using specialised multiscan/multireduce operations.
 This provides better performance at lower levels in the tree  when there are fewer leaf nodes.
 At later levels we switched to using radix sort to repartition the data and perform more conventional scan/reduce operations.